Opportunity Corridor

 The Opportunity Corridor is a linear project in Cleveland, Ohio, with a boulevard that connects Interstate 77 (I-77) and I-490 to the University Circle neighborhood.
 "The purpose of the project is to improve the roadway network within a historically under-served, economically depressed area within the City of Cleveland."
+The road through the corridor, Opportunity Corridor Boulevard, carries Ohio State Route 10.

 History

 In the 1960s, Cuyahoga County had planned to build a freeway called the Clark Freeway in Cleveland and its environs, part of a network of planned freeways.
 The entirety of I-490, along with a portion of what later became I-90 westward from the I-71/I-90/I-490 interchange, was built as a result of this project.
 However, the road was initially proposed to extend to the Outer-belt East Freeway (I-271).
 The route was ultimately truncated to East 55th Street as a result of freeway revolts.

-Later plans for a highway along this general routing included a plan to build a freeway northeastward from East 55th Street to the Cleveland Memorial Shoreway (I-90 and State Route 2, SR 2), but this plan was rejected in 2002.
+Later plans for a highway along this general routing included a plan to build a freeway northeastward from East 55th Street to the Cleveland Memorial Shoreway (I-90 and State Route 2), but this plan was rejected in 2002.
 The route was again proposed by Ken Blackwell during his failed bid for governor in 2006.

-The road as built, part of the Inner-belt reconstruction project, is a boulevard connecting I-490 to the University Circle neighborhood.
+The road as built, part of the Ohio Department of Transportation's Innerbelt reconstruction project with additional funding from the Ohio Turnpike and Infrastructure Commission, is a boulevard connecting I-490 to the University Circle neighborhood.
 This iteration was conceived in 2008, though references to it existed as early as 2003; its record of decision was issued in May 2014.
 Construction began in March 2015 along the portion east of East 93rd Street; this portion opened in two segments in late 2017 and November 2018.
-The last section opened November 12, 2021, and project as a whole is expected to be completed in 2022.
+After various delays, the last section opened November 12, 2021.

 The project was estimated in April 2013 to cost $331.3 million by the Federal Highway Administration, or about $100 million per mile.

+As of 2023, several building projects were underway along the boulevard.